Design of infrared microspectrometers based on phase-modulated axilenses: microspectrometers with modulated axilenses in the LWIR

 We further characterize the wavelength dependence of $\eta$ and of the diffraction angles for the $45^\circ$ chirped axilens, the 2D periodically modulated axilens, and the cross grating axilens.
 The modulation period of these devices was fixed to $p=5{\mu}m$.
 Figure \ref{Fig6} (c) demonstrates that the three modulated axilenses achieve $\eta>50\%$ across a broad band in the LWIR.
 In Fig. \ref{Fig6} (d) we show the diffraction angle of the focal spots as a function of the incident wavelength, demonstrating the potential to engineer single lens focusing spectrometers with linear characteristics based on this technology.
-In particular, we remark that the deflection angles are linearly related to the incoming wavelength and the slope of this linear relation defines the angular dispersion $\frac{d\theta}{d\lambda}$ of the device.
+Figure \ref{Fig6} (e) shows the SR of a modulated axilens compared to a Fresnel lens with same size and with $f_0$=\,300\,${\mu}$m.
+We observe that the modulated axilens features a much broader spectral response across the LWIR.
+In Fig. \ref{Fig6} (f), we show the calculated cross talk ratio using Eq. \ref{cross talk} with $\lambda_0$\,=7\,${\mu}$m, which demonstrates better performance than the previous device with p=\,30\,$\mu$m and p=\,15\,$\mu$m, which were shown in Fig. \ref{Fig5} (d).
+In particular, we remark that the deflection angles shown in Fig. \ref{Fig6} (c) are linearly related to the incoming wavelength and the slope of this linear relation defines the angular dispersion $\frac{d\theta}{d\lambda}$ of the device.
 For the devices considered here, we have selected diameter $D=100{\mu}m$.
 The angular dispersion for the 2D periodically modulated axilens is $\frac{d\theta}{d\lambda}=1*10^{-4}~rad/nm$.
 We also evaluate these parameters for the $45^\circ$ modulated and the cross grating modulated axilens that are $8.25*10^{-5}~rad/nm$ and $6.9*10^{-5}~rad/nm$, respectively.
 Therefore, 2D periodically modulated axilenses are more promising for spectroscopic applications.
 Remarkably, the angular dispersion value predicted for this miniaturized device is comparable to the one of a commercial spectrometer with a grating spatial frequency of $300~[lines/mm]$.
 This opens up exciting new scenarios for on-chip spectroscopic applications based on miniaturized single-lens components.
-Furthermore, we calculate the minimum resolvable wavelength interval of the 2D modulated axilens device using the following relation \cite{demtroder2014laser}: where $\lambda_0$ is the wavelength in air, $D$ is the device diameter, n is the substrate material index.
-This yields, for our choice of parameters, $\Delta\lambda=240nm$ at $\lambda_0=8{\mu}m$.
+Furthermore, we calculate the minimum resolvable wavelength interval of the 2D modulated axilens device using the following relation \cite{demtroder2014laser}: where $\lambda_c$ is the wavelength in air, $D$ is the device diameter, n is the substrate material index.
+This yields, for our choice of parameters, $\Delta\lambda=240nm$ at $\lambda_c=8{\mu}m$.
 Notice that $\Delta\lambda$ is inversely related to the device aperture size $D$.
 Therefore, miniaturized modulated axilens-based spectrometers necessarily have limited $\Delta\lambda$ compared to large-scale commercial spectrometers with a typical aperture size of $10~cm$.
 However, the $\Delta\lambda$ can be further reduced by increasing device diameter D and/or further reducing the modulation periodicity p, depending on different application scenarios.
+For example, if we choose $D=200{\mu}m$ and $p=4{\mu}m$ our device can achieve $\Delta\lambda=96nm$, corresponding to $\sim 1\%$ of the central wavelength.
 In addition, phase apodization techniques can also be utilized to effectively reduce the aperture-driven diffraction effects \cite{goodman2005introduction}.